-The prelims account for 45%, programming assignments (done in pairs) for 30%, and homeworks (done alone) for 20%.
+The prelims account for 40%, programming assignments (done in pairs) for 40%, and homeworks (done alone) for 20%.
 All numbers are within 5 percent of the final allocation and are not set in stone.

 The principle is that an assignment is an academic document, like a journal article.
 When you turn it in, you are claiming that everything in it is your original idea (or is original to you and your partner, if you're handing in as a pair) unless you cite a source for it.